 The first course in a calculus-based physics sequence intended for students majoring in physics, engineering science, computer science, mathematics, and other technical areas.
 Topics include kinematics, dynamics, statics, energy, momentum, oscillations, gravity, as well as solid and liquid materials.
 The laws of physics are investigated and applied to problem solving.
-3 lecture / 3 laboratory hours
+3 lecture / 3 laboratory hours page 84 of 96

-PHY 121 The Universe 3 credits
+PHY 121 The Universe